mnaresh2012/equalHeight/README.md

 ```

 ###Contributing -
-Please feel free to contribute to this library.
+Please feel free to contribute to this plugin.

 ###Changelog -
+> 1.0.0: BETA Version